jaark/twofactor_yubikey/README.md

  If you have your own authentication server you can fill in the details.

  # User Configuration
 In the user's security settings tab, the IDs of the user's Yubikey(s) need to be registered.
-Select the 'Add new Yubikey' box and then press the activation button on the Yubikey.
+State an optional name for the key then select the 'Add new Yubikey' box and then press the activation button on the Yubikey.
 The OTP code on the key will be checked to ensure that the user can authenticate.

 If a user has one or more Yubikeys registered to them then they will need to use the Yubikey (or any other configured second factor) to log in.